mkpaz/corf/README.md

 - **IPv4 Calculator** - supports subnet splitting and IP format conversion.
 - **Password Generator** - password generator that supports different types of passwords.
 - **Sequence Generator** - a tool for generating complex numeric sequences by predefined template.

-## Try it out

-Download the latest release from the [Releases](https://github.com/mkpaz/corf/releases) page.

 ## Plugins